kaushald/bash-kaos-ubuntu/README.md

 You're going to need:

- - **Sublime Text 3** — Get it here - https://www.sublimetext.com/3
+ - **A Debian Based OS** — Like Ubuntu - https://www.ubuntu.com/

 ### Installation

-The most convenient way of installation is to checkout the repository and symlink the relevant scripts.
-This needs to be run in the home directory:
+The most convenient way of installation is to checkout the repository and symlink the relevant scripts by running the following command in the home directory:

 ```bash
 git clone https://github.com/kaushald/bash-kaos-mac.git .bash-kaos